top of page

 Bonjour !

-I’m a French-American project manager living in Paris, fluent in both creative storytelling and structured strategy.
+I’m a French-American project manager living in between Paris and Bordeaux, fluent in both creative storytelling and structured strategy.

 Curious by nature and endlessly inspired by how ideas connect people, I’ve built my path around turning creativity into something real.
 Whether it’s shaping campaigns, guiding a team, or finding beauty in the details, I love making things that spark emotion and make sense.

-With a Bachelor's in International Marketing & Communication and a Master's in Art Direction & Digital Design, I've built a career balancing big-picture thinking with detail-oriented project management.
+With a Master's in Art Direction & Digital Design and a Bachelor's in International Marketing & Communication, I've learnt to balance big-picture thinking with detail-oriented project management.
 I’ve worked across agencies, brands, and creative teams, ensuring that ideas don’t just stay on mood boards - they come to life.

-Currently, I’m seeking a dynamic role in Paris’s creative advertising scene, though New York or London will always be on my radar for the right opportunity.
-In the meantime, I’ve been keeping my skills sharp through freelance work, but I’m eager to get back into an agency setting, collaborating with a team that pushes creative boundaries.
+Currently, I’m seeking projects or a dynamic role in Paris or Bordeaux, though New York or London will always be on my radar for the right opportunity.
+In the meantime, I’ve been keeping my skills sharp through freelance work, but I would also be happy to get back into an agency setting, collaborating with a team that pushes creative boundaries.

 If you're looking for a strategic mind with a creative edge, let's connect!